Cataracts in dogs (via)

 Believe it or not, I could see changes in my dog's eyes within the first 2 weeks.
 The shiny blue-white globs of protein were smaller and my pup's vision had improved.
 So, just about to run out of the Can-C, I ordered a second 2-Pack (The 4-Pack and 6-Pack are more cost-effective and their reviews are better too, which may indicate that one needs to use them longer than a few weeks to see real improvement.), and I also added Ocu-Glo (image above) as a supplement because it's high in antioxidants needed for eye health.
 It's been four weeks now and this morning my dog took off on a puppy spurt around the outside of our house, running like crazy and, somehow, avoiding the posts, the planters, and the fences.
 I was frightened for him, but couldn't stop him - he's deaf.

 But his eyesight had definitely improved - a lot - and he was confident enough to prove it!
-Hopefully, his sight will continue to improve as we continue to administer the Can-C. (After treatment, maintenance drops should be given just once a day.)
+Hopefully, his sight will continue to improve as we continue to administer the Can-C. (After initial treatment, maintenance drops should be given just once a day.)

 There are several other cataract 'drop' treaments for people and pets that have equivalent reviews, but I have not personally tried them.